-Firefox will soon mark pages that have an
+- Firefox will soon mark pages that have an

 - Sending cloud-based, self-hosted emails is a challenge.
 From my own experience, I can recommend everyone who is planning to do so the “The Hostile Email Landscape” article.
 It explains why it’s so hard for newsletter senders (like me) to avoid the spam folder and why the system is still broken.

 - Creating front-end components can be hard, especially if you want to give others the opportunity to style or extend them on their own.
-Nicolas Bevacqua shares lessons learned from building and sharing his components5.
+Nicolas Bevacqua shares lessons learned from building and sharing his components.

 - Some of you might already have heard of it but for many it might be new: the cool screenshot and element screenshot feature in Firefox.
-You can use the built-in command line to get even faster results9 and automate things.
+You can use the built-in command line to get even faster results and automate things.

 - Bad news today if you have an Android phone which is not from Google itself.
-It turns out that most Android devices (87%) that are not from Google are insecure10 as manufacturers fail to provide security updates.
+It turns out that most Android devices (87%) that are not from Google are insecure as manufacturers fail to provide security updates.

 CSS / Sass

 - Haven’t we all asked ourselves at some point why CSS does work the way it does?
-Well, it was designed by humans, and there certainly were made a few mistakes along the way, as the CSSWG reveals14.
+Well, it was designed by humans, and there certainly were made a few mistakes along the way, as the CSSWG reveals.